mmr1909/score/docs/process/process_areas/safety_management/index.rst

 #. :need:`Safety Manager <RL__safety_manager>`

-   * he is the main responsible for the safety management work products.
-See his role definition.
+   * he is the main responsible for the safety management work products (as in :doc:`workproducts`).
+     See also his role definition in :doc:`roles`.

 #. :need:`External Auditor <RL__external_auditor>`